-Kylie Jenner Stuns In Barely-There Bikini Pics, Lookalike Demi Rose Mawby Posts Racy Picture On Instagram
+Kylie Jenner 2.0, Demi Rose Mawby, Matches Kylie’s Rumored Breast Implants With Equally Racy Picture

-Kylie Jenner’s latest Twitter post, which finds the reality TV star wearing a yellow bikini top, has taken the social media by storm.
+Kylie Jenner’s latest twitter post in which the reality TV star is wearing a yellow bikini top has taken the social media by storm.

-This isn’t just one of the many pictures Kylie Jenner regularly posts while wearing her barely-there bikini.
-Kylie Jenner’s breasts look considerably bigger in this Twitter post, causing a lot of buzz among her fans who commented on Kylie’s new look.
+This isn’t just one of the many pictures Kylie Jenner regularly posts in her barely-there bikini.
+Kylie Jenner’s breasts look considerably bigger in this Twitter post.
+This caused a lot of flurry among her fans who commented on Kylie’s new look.
 Some had an unbelievable “Oh jeez.
-Really?” reaction, while others questioned if she had implants for injections.
+Really?” reaction while others questioned if she had implants for injections.

-Although it may seem like this is the first time Kylie Jenner has flaunted her breast implants, the Keeping Up with the Kardashians star was seen sporting a bigger chest a few days ago in a pink bikini top while promoting her Kendall + Kylie collection.
+Although it may seem like this is the first time Kylie Jenner has flaunted her breast implants, the Keeping Up with the Kardashians star was seen sporting a bigger chest a few days ago in a pink bikini top.
+Kylie Jenner was promoting her Kendall + Kylie collection.

-Kylie Jenner has already received a lot of flak from her fans for reportedly having plastic surgery in the past.
-The Keeping Up with the Kardashians star previously admitted to having lip injections, and since then, her fans believe that Kylie Jenner has had more work done.
+Kylie Jenner has already received a lot of flak from her fans for plastic surgery in the past.
+The Keeping Up with the Kardashians star had admitted in the past that she’d had lip injections and since then her fans have always believed that Kylie Jenner has had more work done.
 There have also been rumors that Kylie has had some work done on her derriere.
-Kylie Jenner’s transformation is widely documented through her Instagram pictures.
+Not without reason.
+Kylie Jenner’s transformation is widely documented through her Instagram pictures and can clearly be seen.

 ???? pic.twitter.com/Rp7GfYk6w0